-Israel Highlights, a tour for all faiths, visiting & touring the main highlights.
+Israel Highlights Tour is for all faiths, visiting & touring the main highlights.
 The tour opens a window on Israel's history past & present, its peoples, and culture.
-The accompanying expert Tour Guide will guide you through the sites and places you have read so much about.
+The accompanying expert Guide will take you through the sites and places you have read so much about.
 Explore with us the spiritual roots in the land of their forefathers.

 Discover Israel's true beauty and retrace its history